 Fly Delta One or Sky Team business or first class

 Delta One is Delta’s business class which typically offers lie-flat seats.
 When flying Delta One internationally or within the U.S., you’ll get Sky Club access same-day.
-Sky Club access is also granted when flying a Sky Team partner in business or first class.
+Sky Club access is also granted when flying a Sky Team partner in business or first class for all segments of their journey.

 Elite Status